HandsOnDataViz/book/docs/HandsOnDataViz.md

-color intervals* to show movement up or down a data scale, as shown in Figure <a href="#fig:intervals-type-combined">8.9</a>. *Steps* are clearly-marked color dividers, like a staircase, while *continuous* is a gradual change in hue, like a ramp.
+color intervals* to show movement up or down a data scale, as shown in Figure <a href="#fig:intervals-type-combined">8.9</a>. *Steps* are clearly-marked color dividers, like a staircase, while *continuous* is a gradual change in color, like a ramp.
 Both go upward, but take you there in different ways.

 <img src="images/08-map/intervals-type-combined.png" alt="Steps versus continuous color intervals in Datawrapper (left) and Tableau Public (right)." width="500" />